SEL-Columbia/plan_mandalay_presentation/slides/06_obstacles.md

 * future
     * calculator (via tangle.js)
     * aggregation (via level db)
-    * we are on budget that may have already expired
 * obstacles
     * user focussed design
+    * we are on a budget that may have already expired